zie87/zie87.github.io/_posts/2023-08-03-type-erasure-function-ref.md

 > The provided implementation is only an example and has some serious flaws and
 > is only to illustrate the idea.
 If you want use it you should stick to an
 > already existing implementation like [zhihaoy/nontype_functional@p0792r13.][17]
 > or adapt the implementation.
+I described how a complete implementation can be
-This blog post gives a good overview what you
+> done in a different [blog post][18].
+If you want to do it on your own, this blog post gives a good overview what you
 > should consider: [Implementing `function_view` is harder than you might think][16] {: .prompt-warning }